shingaridavesh/memoryandarchitecture/docs/DDR_Features/CRC.md

 ## CRC vs ECC

 When learning about CRC, I always had a question that why we need both i.e. CRC and ECC.
 So let us try to understand how they both are different and target different things.

+Let us consider DDR4 as an example.
+Consider a DIMM which has 8 x8 devices which are for Data and 1 x8 device which is for ECC.
+If DIMM was non-ECC, there would be only be 8 x8 devices.
+As a refresher, DDR4 has a BL of 8, so when we perform a Write operation, we write data for 8 DQS cycles.
+So a x8 device will actually transfer 64 bits of data (8 DQ lines and each DQ performing BL8).
+So if we have 8 x8 devices on DIMM, total data transfer will be 512b (64 DQ lines and each DQ performing BL8).
+For this data transfer, Controller will also transmit ECC across 1 x8 device i.e. it will transmit 64b (8 ECC lines and each ECC performing BL8).
+So we have 64b-72b i.e. for 64b of data 8b of additional ECC data be send, so actuall transaction is 72b instead of 64b.